 Do volunteers have to commit to a certain number of hours/days?
 No. We appreciate any amount of time you can give us as a volunteer, and while in-house volunteers must sign up to a rota, there is no need to commit to a fixed amount of time.

-If you have any questions about how to apply form or volunteering, please contact the our recruitment team by email or visit the museum.
+If you have any questions about how to apply or volunteering, please contact the recruitment team by email, or visit the museum.